MohammadrezaPourreza/Spider2/README.md

 In 2018, our group proposed [Spider 1.0](https://yale-lily.github.io/spider), which has been widely used in Text-to-SQL research.

-However, real-world enterprise-level Text-to-SQL workflows often involve complex databases and require advanced SQL queries across diverse operations.
+However, real-world enterprise-level Text-to-SQL workflows often involve complex databases and require advanced SQL queries across diverse operations to solve sophisticated tasks (data transformation or analytics tasks).

 <!-- **We lack a comprehensive and challenging testbed that encapsulates these phenomena, essential for advancing the capabilities of these models and evaluating their true potential in code generation, specifically in text-to-SQL tasks.** -->